Browsing Tag

 KAIS

-KAIS bared his spiritual soul in his latest release Healing.
+Pinwheel Valley bared his spiritual soul in his latest release Healing.
 The Canadian Cyprus-based singer-songwriter, multi-instrumentalist and producer allowed his acoustic single to explore the deep significance of the messiness of our existence and our ability to clean up through bleeding, breathing and healing.

-It is thanks to artists like KAIS, that the conversations around trauma have moved past idiomatic ignorance.
+It is thanks to artists like Pinwheel Valley, that the conversations around trauma have moved past idiomatic ignorance.
 Remember when we were all under the impression that PTSD existed solely in the minds of those that had experienced war?
 Thankfully, we now see it as a common experience; every ego-blow and mental scar imprinted leaves us with the option of carrying trauma or moving past it, and that is exactly what Healing forces you to reflect on.
 It’s enough to make you step in front of the mirror and check for scars that have been pushed into the subconscious.

 Review by Amelia Vandergast